Italy–Uruguay relations

-Italy–Uruguay relations are the current and historical relations between Italy and Uruguay.
-Both nations enjoy warm and friendly relations, the importance of which centers on the history of Italian migration to Uruguay.
+Italy and Uruguay have maintained historical and current relations and enjoy warm and friendly relations, the importance of which centers on the history of Italian migration to Uruguay.
 Since 40% of the Uruguayan population is of Italian descent, relations between both nations have remained close, both politically and culturally.

 History

 In 1834, the Kingdom of Sardinia opened a consular agency in Montevideo and was followed by the Grand Duchy of Tuscany and the Papal States.
 Italian General Giuseppe Garibaldi—a key figure in the Italian unification (Risorgimento) and the creation of the Kingdom of Italy—played a prominent role in the Uruguayan Civil War, fighting in support of the Gobierno de la Defensa.

 Celebration of the 150th anniversary of the founding of Colonia Valdense, a town established by Piedmontese settlers who were followers of the Waldensian movement.

 In the 1850s, a significant wave of Italian immigration began in Uruguay, becoming the backbone of Uruguayan culture.
 The Italian-Uruguayan community became the largest among immigrant groups, and by 1908, 34.3% of all foreign residents in Uruguay were of Italian origin.
 In 1920, there were twenty-six Italian associations in Montevideo, including the Italian Hospital Umberto I, the Italian Bank of Uruguay, as well as various educational institutions.

 President José Serrato welcoming Crown Prince Umberto of Savoy during his visit to Uruguay, 1924.

 In 1924, Umberto of Savoy —then Prince of Piedmont and future King Umberto II— visited Uruguay as part of a political strategy promoted by Fascist Italy under Benito Mussolini, aimed at strengthening ties between Italian emigrants and their homeland.
 The Italian legation in Montevideo undertook efforts to influence local politics and promote fascism among descendants of Italians in the country, primarily through the establishment of social and cultural associations.
 The Italian envoy to Uruguay, Serafino Mazzolini, stated that Mussolini regarded Uruguay as the most 'Italian' country in the Americas, owing to its significant population of Italian descent.